What are growing pains?

-We don’t recommend ignoring what might appear to be growing pains in children.
-These often occur as leg aches at night and can occur monthly or as frequently as a couple of times per week.
+We don’t recommend you ignoring what might appear to be growing pains in children.
+These often occur as leg aches at night and can occur monthly or as frequently as a couple times a week.
 In severe cases children will cry at night and rub their legs.
-They can occur more frequently after an active day and can be a sign that there is extra strain on that area of the body.
-A thorough bio-mechanical assessment can result in findings related to tightness in muscles, poor posture or compensation in the affected areas.
-Treatment often reduces both the severity and the frequency of episodes.
+They can occur more frequently after an active day and can be a sign that there is an extra strain on that area of the body.
+A thorough biomechanical assessment from a podiatrist can result in findings related to tightness in the muscles, poor posture or compensation in the affected areas.
+Treatment often reduces both the severity and the frequency of the episodes.

 What can be done about growing pains?